suncoast-devs/handbook/lessons/misc-api-intro/index.md

 investigate some here and visit the rest when we discuss how to create, update, and delete data.

-The first way is to provide the input as part of the URL itself.
+The first way is to provide input as part of the URL itself.
 Looking at the documentation for the Ron Swanson API we see that if we tack on `/<count>` where `<count>` is a number we can receive more than one quote.